ericrini/Alpha/README.md

 ```

 Once you have everything installed, the following command will watch the source files and run continuous tests and
 builds as source files are modified.
-It will also launch a small http server to run the distributable artifact.
+It will also launch a small http server at http://0.0.0.0:8000/demos to run the
+included demo projects.

 ```
 gulp server